 Fig.3 Glass pellets

 The strength of the shot peening was verified using a self-made tooling, which is depicted in Figure 4.
-The standard base for verifying the ALMEN test piece is fixed in the self-made tooling by screws, and the ALMEN standard test piece is fixed on the standard base.
+The standard base for verifying the ALMEN test piece was securely fastened to the self-made tooling with screws, and the ALMEN standard test piece was fixed on the standard base.

-ALMEN standard test piece meets the requirements of SAE J 442 and AMS 2431/2 documents.
+The ALMEN standard test piece was compliant with the requirements of both the SAE J 442 and AMS 2431/2 documents.
 A minimum of four tests were conducted to meet the requirement.

 Fig.4 Homemade work fixture